Easy-Shu/Easy-Shu.github.io/_pages/about.md

 # 🔥 News
-- *2024.04*: &nbsp;🎉🎉 Won Gold Medal with Congratulations of the Jury of International Exhibition of Inventions Geneva.
+- *2024.04*: &nbsp;🎉🎉 Gold Medal with Congratulations of the Jury Award by the International Exhibition of Inventions Geneva.
 - *2023.06*: &nbsp;🎉🎉 One paper accepted by IEEE TVCG.

 # 📝 Books